Emmanuel Krivine is very sadly unable to be with the Scottish Chamber Orchestra for this concert, due to ill health. We wish him a speedy recovery.

 This is German Romantic heroism and lyricism on the scale that suits it best.
-SCO Principal Conductor Robin Ticciati celebrated the Orchestra’s 40th Anniversary with a Beethoven Five as you never heard it before; now it’s the turn of Principal Guest Conductor Emmanuel Krivine, kicking off with another tenacious battle for good in the overture to Weber’s supernatural opera about a hunter’s pact with the devil.
+SCO Principal Conductor Robin Ticciati celebrated the Orchestra’s 40th Anniversary with a Beethoven Five as you never heard it before; now it’s the turn of young American conductor Case Scaglione, kicking off with another tenacious battle for good in the overture to Weber’s supernatural opera about a hunter’s pact with the devil.
 Ground-breaking pianist Robert Levin tackles a more serene work from Beethoven’s middle years.

 UNDER 26?
 TICKETS COST £6